 CI Days offers practical information on resources, services, and emerging technologies as well as the opportunity to ask questions and discuss issues of concern regarding the use of advanced computing in research.

-The program includes keynotes by well-known experts, hands-on tutorials, and discussions, and students have an opportunity to share their research through a poster competition (with cash prizes).
+The program includes keynotes by well-known experts, sessions on U-M resources, and discussions, and students have an opportunity to share their research through a poster competition (with cash prizes).